Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mosman - South, placing the area among the bottom 25% of areas assessed nationally

-Mosman - South has seen approximately 23 new homes approved annually over the past five financial years from FY18 to FY22, totalling 118 homes.
-As of FY26, four approvals have been recorded so far.
-Despite population decline during this period, development activity has been adequate relative to population changes.
-The average expected construction cost value for new homes is $1,843,000, indicating a focus on the premium market with high-end developments.
+Mosman - South has seen approximately 23 new homes approved annually over the past five financial years ending June 2021, totalling 118 homes.
+As of July 2026, seven approvals have been recorded in this financial year.
+Despite population decline during this period, development activity has been adequate relative to population changes, which could be positive for buyers.
+The average expected construction cost value of new homes is $1,151,000, indicating a focus on the premium market with high-end developments.

-In terms of commercial development, $13.5 million in approvals have been registered in FY26.
-Compared to Greater Sydney, Mosman - South shows around 75% of construction activity per person and ranks among the 30th percentile nationally for areas assessed, suggesting limited choices for buyers but supporting demand for existing dwellings.
+In terms of commercial development, $13.5 million in approvals have been registered this financial year, suggesting moderate levels of activity.
+Compared to Greater Sydney, Mosman - South shows around 75% of construction activity per person and ranks among the 30th percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
+This activity is also below the national average, implying an established market with potential planning limitations.
 Recent construction comprises 41.0% standalone homes and 59.0% attached dwellings, favouring compact living which attracts downsizers, investors, and first-time purchasers.
-The area has approximately 593 people per dwelling approval, indicating an established market with stable or declining population projections, reducing housing demand pressures and benefiting potential buyers.
+The area has approximately 593 people per dwelling approval, indicating an established market.

-With population projections showing stability or decline, Mosman - South should see reduced housing demand pressures, benefiting potential buyers.
+With population projections showing stability or decline, housing demand pressures in Mosman - South are expected to remain reduced, benefiting potential buyers.

 Frequently Asked Questions - Development